huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ---

-The workflows of data of scCAT-seq 3' and BAT-seq are similar:
+The workflows of data of scCAT-seq 3' and BAT-seq are similar.
+Here is the scCAT-seq 5' data processing workflow.
+To see detail imformation of BAT-seq data processing, please see :
 1) Find reads with oligo(dT) primer: Reads with oligo(dT) primer sequence at 5'.
 We define reads with oligo(dT) primer sequence at 5' as R1 reads.
 2) Find R2 reads: Perl script cmpfastq_pe.pl is used to find R2 reads which its corresponding R1 reads with oligo(dT) primes.
 3) Trim A10 but retain A5 at R2 reads: Poly A sequences in the end of R2 were further trimmed with 5 A bases left at the 3’ side.
 "AAAAA" was used to remove reads with internal priming.